 Players must be at least 14 years old.
 Any player under 18 must be accompanied at games by their parent or guardian, or by an adult who has passed a DBS (Disclosure and Barring Service, formerly CRB) check for the MSL, or has the written consent of the parent or guardian identifying the adult accompanying the player.
 The parent or guardian must have completed a BSUK “Permission to Play” form, which must be sent to the League Secretary.

+Players are individually responsible for registering to play using this form.
 Players may be rostered to one team only.
-New players may be added to the roster at any time during the season.
+New players may register at any time during the season, but MUST register before the game.
 A player may be removed from the roster on notification to the League Secretary.

 Players wishing to change teams (“transfer”) during the season may do so as long as the League Secretary is notified in writing or email by 6.30 pm on the day on which the player wishes to play for their new team.
 Notification of transfer should be confirmed by all three parties: the player, the team transferred from, and the team transferred to.
 In case of dispute, the individual player’s wishes take priority.